speedyhash/shorthash/results/README.md

 ### Sept.
 21st 2016 (written up Oct.
 6)

 I have generated 2048 hash tables filled with 524288 keys, with a 100% fill factor.
+For each hash table, I record the average probing distance (over all 524288 keys).
+Then I plot the frequency distribution.

 Results with sequential keys :